pablomesenn/Caso-2-Diseno-de-Software/README.md

 - **Pull request acceptance policie:** It is mandatory to have at least two approvals before merge
 - **Semantic versioning:** A formal system for assigning version numbers to software.
 Versions follow the format MAJOR.MINOR.PATCH, where each segment is incremented based on the nature of the changes

 Additionally the **GitHub Flow** branching policy will be used to manage the branchs in the code repository.
+This policy is explained by the 2 next points:

+**- Core branch:** main (always deployable)

+**- Workflow:** Create a short-lived feature branch off main -> Open a PR, get it reviewed & CI-tested -> Merge into main and deploy immediately

 ##### Team collaboration

+**1. Shared monorepo for all services**

+- Every team member works inside the same repository where each logical service (Auth, User, Recording, etc.) has its own internal module/folder.

+**2. Working with branches**

+- Branches created by devs are meant to be short-lived.
+This means PR and approvals as soon as possble.
+- Developers push small, frequent commits and open PRs early to facilitate fast reviews and feedback.
+- Feature branches are created directly from main, named clearly with a prefix + ticket ID

+**3. Post PR approval (2 approvals minimum)**

+- The PR needs to be merged to main
+- When changes are merged semantic versioning will be applied

 #### 4. Event-Driven, Queues, Brokers, Producer/Consumer, Pub/Sub